-In certain applications the process value is too unstable to be read.
-To improve this, a programmable low pass filter incorporated in the ETR-3400 can be used.
-This is a first order filter with a time constant specified by the FILT parameter which is contained in the setup menu.
+In certain applications, the process value is too unstable to be read.
+To improve this a programmable low pass filter incorporated in the ETR-4300 can be used.
+This is a first order filter with time constant specified by FILT parameter which is contained in the setup menu.
 The default value of FILT is 0.5 sec. before shipping.
 Adjust FILT to change the time constant from 0 to 60 seconds.
-0 second represents no filter is applied to the input signal.
-The filter is characterized by the following diagram.
+A setting of 0 represents filter is applied to the input signal.
+The filter is being characterized by the following diagram.